 How would you describe your style as a couple?

-I’d say our style as a couple is comfortable, uncomplicated, and inviting.
+Our style as a couple is traditional.

 How did you incorporate that style into your wedding?

 Our wedding was the day after Valentine's Day, so we wanted a romantic and elegant feel.
 Traditionally, when you think of Valentine’s Day, the color red comes to mind.
 I felt cream and gold really amped up the romantic feel!

 Our wedding inspiration came from my personal feelings of what brought romance to a space.
 I thought of candles, red rose petals, and dim lighting!
 So, I took that and ran with it!
 For our ceremony, we created an altar area using a draped backdrop in cream, with lighting and four large (white) flower arrangements in tall gold vases on each side of the minister and at the end of the draping.
 All of the chairs had cream chair covers with red bows.
 We used an off-white aisle runner framed with red and white rose petals.
 Coupled with the rose petals, we had large, clear vases with red sand, and cream candles that sat on top: four on each side from beginning to end of the aisle.
 The lights were dimmed to lend feelings of warmth, elegance, and romance to the room!